AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 1. Change to the folder where you have downloaded the PI To Data Hub Agent installation kit.

 1. If you do not need to configure an Alternate Display Name for your Data Archive or AF servers, enter the following command.
-This command will immediately register the agent with the actual PI Data Archive name specified by the DATAARCHIVE command line argument.
+This command will immediately register the agent with the actual Data Archive name specified by the DATAARCHIVE command line argument.

    **Note:** The TENANTID, CLIENTID, CLIENTSECRET, and NAMESPACE keywords are required for the agent to connect to AVEVA Data Hub at installation time.
 All keywords are case sensitive.
 SERVICEACCOUNT and SERVICEPASSWORD provide the `Run As` user and password, respectively, for the PI to Data Hub Agent service.

    `PItoDataHubAgent_SetupKit.exe TENANTID=[tenantid] CLIENTID=[clientid] CLIENTSECRET=[clientsecret] NAMESPACE=[namespaceID] DATAARCHIVE=[DataArchiveName] AFSERVER=[AFServerName] SERVICEACCOUNT=[user] SERVICEPASSWORD=[password] AGENTDESCRIPTION="Your Description" /quiet`

 1. If you need to configure an Alternate Display Name for your Data Archive or AF servers, enter the following command.
-The PI Data Archive, AF server, and Alternate Display Names will be configured in a subsequent step.
+The Data Archive, AF server, and Alternate Display Names will be configured in a subsequent step.

    **Note:** The TENANTID, CLIENTID, CLIENTSECRET, and NAMESPACE keywords are required for the agent to connect to AVEVA Data Hub at installation time.
 All keywords are case sensitive.